The Isles of Scilly, an archipelago lying 28 miles southwest of Land’s End is famous for being Europe’s top location for migrant and rare birds.

 Drinks and items of a personal nature

-Moderate with four to five miles walking per day
+Moderate with a minimum of five miles walking per day

 Expect around 100 species